jinghuazhao/Caprion/README.md

 The PLINK2 has been consistent in the pilot studies, including now deprecated `scale()` operaions used in the inverse normal transformations.

-The phenotypic data is now generated in accordance with the double transformations as in SCALLOP-Seq analysis.
+The double transformations of the phenotypic data is similar to SCALLOP-Seq analysis.
+Amazingly, assignment of the original value proves critcal for contrast with the raw data.

 The file also includes experiments on normalisation.